Lance Berkman: 1999–2004: Early Astros career

 2002 saw his batting average drop to .292, although he kept his OBP high at .405.
 His power output increased also, resulting in 42 home runs.
 Berkman scored 106 runs and drove in 128, good enough to lead the league.
 He made his second All-Star appearance and was third in the NL in the Most Valuable Player voting.

 In 2003, Berkman's batting average dipped to .288, but his OBP remained high at .412.
 He hit 25 home runs, and drove in 93 runs, scoring 110.
 In the field, he played every game in left field, moving to center field once.
 Berkman also continued his reputation for being colorful and outspoken, advocating for the use of instant replay in games.
-In a game against the Chicago Cubs at Wrigley Field, fans waved twinkies at Berkman during the a pitching change in the seventh inning on June 1.
-He responded by asking for twinkies to be thrown to his glove, and when two came to him, he proceeded to eat one of them while putting the other in his pocket.
+In a game against the Chicago Cubs at Wrigley Field, fans waved Twinkies at Berkman during the a pitching change in the seventh inning on June 1.
+He responded by asking for Twinkies to be thrown to his glove, and when two came to him, he proceeded to eat one of them while putting the other in his pocket.
 He subsequently hit a home run in the next innings earning chants of "Twinkie Power" when he came back to the field in the ninth.

-In May 2004, Berkman produced a .785 slugging percentage with 24 RBI winning the National League Player of the Month honors for the first time in his career.
+In May 2004, Berkman produced a .785 slugging percentage with 24 RBI, winning the National League Player of the Month honors for the first time in his career.
 Berkman made the All-Star team, his third All-Star appearance, and placed second in the 2004 Home Run Derby behind Miguel Tejada.
 He hit the longest home run of the tournament at 497 ft.
 Berkman's average for the season increased to .316 from the year before, and his OBP was .450, having walked 127 times.
 He hit 30 home runs, drove in 106, and scored 104 runs.
 He also hit 40 doubles and appeared in 160 games, the most in his career for a single season.
 Defensively, Berkman split 2004 between left and right field.
-Berkman would finish 7th in Most Valuable Player voting.
+Berkman finished 7th in Most Valuable Player voting.